-Contact OIE at 860-486-2943 as soon as possible to make a report (within 24 hours of receiving a disclosure).
+Contact OIE at 860.486.2943 as soon as possible to make a report (within 24 hours of receiving a disclosure).

-Call 911 or 7777 immediately if you witness a criminal event or you believe there is an immediate threat to the campus community or the safety of any person.
+Call 911 immediately if you witness a criminal event or you believe there is an immediate threat to the campus community or the safety of any person.

 In addition, bear in mind that employees who are Campus Security Authorities (CSAs) also have a duty to report crimes to the UConn Police Department in addition to reporting to OIE.
+Please visit clery.uconn.edu for more information.